a closeup of a kissing bug on a plant outdoors

 Preventing Kissing Bugs

-The good news is that kissing bugs don’t usually infest homes in Bristol and Johnson City TN.
+The good news is that kissing bugs don’t usually infest homes in Bristol and Johnson City.
 But since we’re close to so much farmland it’s something we should prepare for.
 You can do this in a similar way to how you’d exclude many other pests by sealing cracks and gaps in your home or putting screens in your windows.

 If you have animals, keep their cages away from your property, or wash their indoor bedding on a regular basis.
 And since kissing bugs are so drawn to light, consider turning off your outdoor lights overnight.
 If you do all this and still end up with an infestation, you can trust Leo's Pest Control to treat your property with skill and expertise.